wendlers/scratch-pynetsense/README.md

 Also messages could be sent from Scratch to remote sensors and vice versa.

 Beside providing a simple API to manage messages and variables, a wrapper framework is provided.
 The wrapper framework helps with implementing sensor clients that run in the background as daemons.
 Currently there is a full featured wrapper included for wrapping the GPIOs of an Raspberry Pi into an Scratch remote sensor client.
-This allows one to access the GPIOs of the Pi from Scratch by simply setting/getting some global varables.
+This allows one to access the GPIOs of the Pi from Scratch by simply setting/getting some global variables.

 Further Readings
 ----------------